 Substantially all of our assets are located in China, and substantially all of our revenue is derived from our operations in China.
-Accordingly, our financial condition, results of operations, business or prospects are subject, to a significant degree, to economic, political and legal developments in China.
-The economic system of China differs from the economies of most developed countries in many respects, including government investment, the level of development, control of capital investment, control of foreign exchange and allocation of resources.
+Accordingly, our results of operations, financial condition and prospects are influenced by economic, political and legal developments in China.
+China's economy differs from many other countries in certain respects, including with respect to the amount of government involvement, level of development, growth rate, control of foreign exchange and allocation of resources.
+The PRC government exercises significant control over China's economic growth through strategically allocating resources, controlling the payment of foreign currency-denominated obligations, setting monetary policy and providing preferential treatment to particular industries or companies.